 - The student can explain and is able to apply the main steps of dynamic programing for/to simple alignments of short sequences;

 - The student can explain the principles behind reconstruction and interpretation of phylogenetic trees;

 - The student can list methods to uncover structure-function relationship in proteins and knows their underlying principles;

-- The student can explain the principles of computational methods for the prediction of secondary structure elements from protein sequence, prediction and modeling of three-dimensional protein structures (homology modeling, threading and ab initio methods).
+- The student can explain the main advantages and limitations of methods for the prediction of secondary structure and 3D prediction from sequence.

 The student is able to: